 ad 1) The tool is intended to improvise contemporary dance and develop choreographies with artificial intelligence.
-DANCR-AI enables a new and original way of artistic-performative work with humans, abstractions of humans, and/or humanoid robots (physical and virtual).
+The DANCR-tool enables a new and original way of artistic-performative work with humans, abstractions of humans, and/or humanoid robots (physical and virtual).

 ad 2) the system is abstracting the manyfold relations of entities that make up AI-systems.
 It provides a research environment on entanglements of technologies-humans-techniques researching questions on spatiality and embodiment.